Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### Desciptions

-- Tooltips displayed when hovering over icons on the sidebar have been extended.
+- Tooltips displayed when hovering over icons on the sidebar have been expanded.
-- By default, when hovering over an icon, the name of the object, as well as its price will be displayed.
-Additionally, a description, displayed after the price, may be specified.
+- By default, hovering over an icon will display the object's name and price.
+Additionally, a description can be specified, which will appear after the price.

 In `RULES.INI`:
 ```ini